ueberauth/ueberauth/README.md

   ]
 ```

-## Customizing JSON Serializer
+### Customizing JSON Serializer

-Your JSON serializer can be configured depending on what you have installed in your application.
+Your JSON serializer can be configured depending on what you have installed in
+your application.
 Defaults to [Jason](https://github.com/michalmuskala/jason).

 ```elixir
 config :ueberauth, Ueberauth,
   json_library: Poison # default is Jason
 ```

-## HTTP Methods
+### Customizing HTTP Methods

 By default, all callback URLs are only available via the `"GET"` method.
 You
 can override this via options to your strategy.